-John Legend's "Families Belong Together" March Song Is An Anthem For Our Times — VIDEO
+John Legend's "Families Belong Together" March Song Will Make You Feel So Inspired

 In the current climate, it's all too easy to feel helpless, but as the "Families Belong Together" marches taking place across the country on Saturday, June 30 prove, people still have a voice.
 That's a message that John Legend's "Families Belong Together" march song "Preach" drives home through its lyrics urging people not to stop fighting.
 Legend debuted the song at the Los Angeles rally in front of crowd of people who were gathered together in protest of the Trump administration's Family Separation policy.